February 05, 2022 9 min read

 Calf exercises are great because they don’t require a lot of equipment, and the payoff is beyond compare.

-As a broad overview, your calves are made up of two muscles.
-Again, this is a lot like your biceps.
+As a broad overview, your calves are made up of two muscles, similar to your biceps.
 That’s convenient because the tibia and fibula are just as similar to your forearms in structure as the calves and biceps are, so it’s easy to remember what’s similar and different about the two.

-Your calves are made up of two muscles as we mentioned earlier.
-The larger of these two muscles is the gastrocnemius.
-If you have a little definition to your calves, you can look down hile flexing them and see a bulge.
+Your calves are made up of two muscles, the larger of which is the gastrocnemius.
+If you have a little definition to your calves, you can look down while flexing them and see a bulge.
 That bulge is your gastrocnemius.